Governance Structure and Operations

 4. Stock bonus plan

-1) In the medium-term stock bonus (non-performance-based) plan for directors, the company's shares are distributed to directors upon the conclusion of the Medium-Term Business Plan, according to their roles and years in office.
-The plan is designed to enhance directors' motivation to contribute to medium-term shareholder value improvement and to promote their ownership of the company's shares.
+1) In the medium-term stock bonus (non-performance-based) plan for directors, the Company's shares are distributed to directors upon the conclusion of the Medium-Term Business Plan, according to their roles and years in office.
+The plan is designed to enhance directors' motivation to contribute to medium-term shareholder value improvement and to promote their ownership of the Company's shares.

-2) In the medium-term stock bonus (performance-based) plan for executive officers, the company's shares are distributed to executive officers upon the conclusion of the Medium-Term Business Plan in the 0% to 200% range.
-The plan is designed to enhance their incentives for attaining the targets of the Medium-Term Business Plan and promote their ownership of the company's shares.
+2) In the medium-term stock bonus (performance-based) plan for executive officers, the Company's shares are distributed to executive officers upon the conclusion of the Medium-Term Business Plan in the 0% to 200% range.
+The plan is designed to enhance their incentives for attaining the targets of the Medium-Term Business Plan and promote their ownership of the Company's shares.
 Medium-term management targets shall consist of important consolidated financial indicators (ROE) taking into account medium-term management policy, as well as non-financial indicators (CO2 emissions reduction by measures and employee engagement score).

 3) The long-term stock bonus for directors (internal directors not also serving as executive officers) and executive officers is awarded in the form of Konica Minolta shares after the retirement of the officer concerned and is based on the person's position or role and their tenure.
 The aim of this compensation is to enhance motivation and to contribute to long-term shareholder value improvement.